Erasmus+

 Projects that are implemented under the Erasmus+ framework should empower people to deal with and overcome social challenges.
 Therefore, the following thematic priorities are the focus of the new programme generation and should be taken up by the individual projects:

-• Inclusion and diversity
+- Inclusion and diversity

-• Digital transformation
+- Digital transformation

-• Involvement in democratic life
+- Involvement in democratic life

-• Sustainability, environment and climate objectives
+- Sustainability, environment and climate objectives

 In principle, Erasmus+ addresses every age group and different educational institutions, but the fields of adult and vocational education and the Erasmus+ Youth section are particularly suitable for cultural projects.
-These can be supported in 'Key Action 1: Learning mobility of individuals' and in 'Key Action 2: Cooperation of organisations and institutions'.
+These can be supported in 'Key Action 1: Learning mobility of individuals' and in 'Key Action 2: Cooperation among organisations and institutions'.

 Learning mobility